Bring on warm summer memories of fishing on the pier, swimming in the boat cove or just relaxing staring out to sea from the storm wall.

 A time of comradery, hard work, and even beauty.

 “Look over the sea; the boats are out fishing.
 How pretty those look on the horizon whose white sails have caught the sun!
 There go others rowing out, with their nets heaped up in the stern.
 The snowy gulls are very busy, and very noisy, on the surface of the water; flying round and round, darting suddenly down with an enviabled, plomb, or, poised on seemingly unmoving pinions, they glide along as if by mere volition.
-That dark cormorant skim ming along the sea looks quite ugly among them.
-At this little rocky cove below us the fishermen are hauling in their nets, and their partners in the boat are rowing round it.
-The semi circle of corks floats nearer and nearer to the shore; and those men are calling to each other, “Tarraing! tarraing! (i.e. ” Pull! pull!”)
+That dark cormorant skimming along the sea looks quite ugly among them.
+At this little rocky cove below us, the fishermen are hauling in their nets, and their partners in the boat are rowing around it.
+The semi-circle of corks floats nearer and nearer to the shore; and those men are calling to each other, “Tarraing! tarraing! (i.e. ” Pull! pull!”)
 Here is the net full of sprats, — poor, pretty little fish! how they spring and struggle in it; you may hear the rushing sound they make.
-How exquisitely, sparklingly, silvery bright they are !
+How exquisitely, sparklingly, silvery bright they are!
 And here run a legion of boys down the steep path, like goats, each with a landing-net, to pick up the sprats that fall from the large net while being emptied into the boat.
-This is a very uncertain bay for fish; sometimes nothing is taken for a long period, then for another while there will be plenty, and in great variety.
-You may sometimes eat turbot here in high perfection, just caught, and boiled in sea water.”
+This is a very uncertain bay for fish; sometimes nothing is taken for a long period, then for another while, there will be plenty, and in great variety.
+You may sometimes eat turbot here in high perfection, just caught, and boiled in seawater.”